Pyxxil/Teaching/Generics.md

 # Generics

+### Preface

-(Just a small note here: Java isn't my strongest language, I understand C++ much better, so some of the following is not likely to be what would be considered *good* practice in Java but it's the idea that counts anyways, right?)
+Java isn't my strongest language, I understand C++ much better, so some of the following is not likely to be what would be considered *good* practice in Java but it's the idea that counts anyways, right?

 ## Introduction
 So, you’re confused on what ‘Generics’ are.
 Don’t worry, most people are to some extent.
-It may surprise you, but even I struggled with them at some point (who knew I couldn’t know something?
-Consider me shocked too).

 Generics are kind of straight forward once you understand them, but of course that’s always the biggest hurdle isn’t it?
 Anyways, let’s take a step back first.

 ## Method signatures